maersu/plapper/README.md

 ## Description

-This is an implementation simple text sharing and make use of the [Parse JavaScript API](http://parse.com).
+This is an implementation of a simple text sharing application and make use of the [Parse JavaScript API](http://parse.com).

 Live demo: http://plapper.parseapp.com/